Rahmantl/rahmantl.github.io/_pages/cv.md

 * **Trainee** (2017-2018)
   * *GilBiostat (Advisor: Prof. Dr. Ehsan Kazemnezhad Leyli)*
-  * Collaborated as a research assistant and data analyst using SPSS.
+  * Collaborated as a research assistant with medical student and data analyst using SPSS.